 With the mission of dedication “to bringing together buyers and sellers in an honest and open marketplace,” Pierre Omidyar launched AuctionWeb in 1995.
 The first item sold was a broken laser pointer (that’s not the inspiring part obviously).
-It was a simple concept originally intended for selling collectables, but quickly developed into a total e-Commerce site due to true demand.
-In less than a year, the amount of items sold reached over $7 million and Jeff Skoll was hired as president of the company.
+It was a simple concept originally intended for selling collectibles but quickly developed into a total e-Commerce site due to true demand.
+In less than a year, the number of items sold reached over $7 million and Jeff Skoll was hired as president of the company.
 AuctionWeb was renamed eBay in September of 1997.
 In about ten years from starting, eBay had millions of users, purchased PayPal, gained over 15,000 employees, and had billions of dollars in revenue.
-Today, eBay operates in 30 countries and is a multibillion-dollar business and the successful business owner, Omidyar, is worth 9.4 billion!
+Today, eBay operates in 30 countries and is a multibillion-dollar business and the successful business owner, Omidyar, is worth 10.5 billion!

 2. Cirque du Soleil